Chapter 7.1. More Complex Loops

 We can solve the problem through the following sequence of actions (algorithm):

-• We read the number n from the console input.
+- We read the number

-• We print the value of the current step in the body of the loop.
+with a step size of 3. - We print the value of the current step in the body of the loop.

 Testing in The Judge System